 The pond is obviously new and it will take some time for it to look more ‘naturalized’, but even now I completely love it.

-It’s become everyone’s favourite spot to sit and relax as the waterfall spills down.
+It’s become everyone’s favorite spot to sit and relax as the waterfall spills down.